daihocmo/learn-vietnamese/docs/routine.md

 The subtitle tutor method is only meant to provide context for the audio you are listening to.

-I also recommend listening to the audio when doing other things.
+You can try listening to the audio when doing other things.

 By doing that you are essentially filling in the silence with Vietnamese, which means, even if for a few seconds, you may pay attention to what's being said.

 Note: Listening while doing other things = **passive immersion**.
 Listening with undivided attention = **active immersion**.

 **Q: Why immersion before any grammar or vocabulary study?**